rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 This flag lets you append multiple extra arguments to the linker invocation.
 The options should be separated by spaces.

+## linker-flavor

+This flag lets you control the linker flavor used by `rustc`.
+If a linker is given with the `-C linker` flag described above then the linker flavor is inferred from the value provided.
+If no linker is given then the linker flavor is used to determine the linker to use.
+Every `rustc` target defaults to some linker flavor.

 ## link-dead-code

 Normally, the linker will remove dead code.
 This flag disables this behavior.